-Some pre-finished floors require further finishing after installation - most commonly these are oil finishes but can be the case with other finishes too.
+Some pre-finished wood floors still require further finishing after installation - most commonly these are oil finishes but can be the case with other finishes too.
 Increasingly you will see these floors described as part or semi finished (this is certainly the case at Broadleaf) but this is not always the case by any means so it is worth double checking before you buy if it is not made clear in the product description.

-Wood floors pre-finished with Hardwax Oil have a natural look and offer good durability with relatively low maintenance.
+Wood flooring pre-finished with Hardwax Oil have a natural look and offer good durability with relatively low maintenance.
 They can be easily refurbished if required without the need for the original finish to be sanded back (unless this has worn so far that the colour has become patchy).

 Oiled wood floors are less durable and will normally need regular treatment with maintenance oil to keep them looking good.